EricMFink/ProfessionalResponsibility/_drafts/Cases/Lane.md

 The commission then received information indicating that Lane had exhibited threatening, confrontational, obnoxious, and paranoid behavior.
 Henshaw wrote Lane requesting his appearance before the commission.
 Lane appeared, and the commission thereafter advised him that it would continue its background investigation, but that pending the results thereof, he would be permitted to sit for the February 1995 bar examination if he desired to do so.
 Lane took the examination and was notified that he had passed and that the commission was continuing its investigation.

-[370](https://scholar.google.com/scholar_case?case=11198991863788394859#p370)[\*370](https://scholar.google.com/scholar_case?case=11198991863788394859#p370) After the investigation was concluded, the commission advised Lane's attorney by letter that it had concluded Lane lacked the current character and fitness required for admission to the Nebraska bar.
+After the investigation was concluded, the commission advised Lane's attorney by letter that it had concluded Lane lacked the current character and fitness required for admission to the Nebraska bar.
 The reasons for the denial of admission were stated to be:

 > 1\.
 Evidence of hostile, threatening, and disruptive interactions with individuals since ...
 Lane has resided in Nebraska.

 > 2\.
 Lack of candor in completing his application for admission to the bar, including an incomplete disclosure of past employment and an incomplete disclosure of previous bar admissions.

-Lane then wrote the commission requesting a hearing pursuant to Neb.Ct.R. for Adm. of Attys.
-10 (rev.1992).
+Lane then wrote the commission requesting a hearing.
 Lane's attorney later requested that the commission furnish him with a bill of particulars regarding the reasons for the denial of admission.
 The commission wrote Lane's attorney that the reasons supporting its decision were:

 > 1\.
 Lack of candor in completing the application for admission to the Bar.